Lim Tean: Political career

+Litigation proceedings

 Bankruptcy applications

 In September 2013, a Chinese national, Huang Min, and Lim entered into an agreement in which Huang agreed to lend US$150,000 to Lim.
 However, their agreement was disputed over whether it was a loan or a deposit for the purchase of the iron ore mine.
 Lim appealed to the High Court but withdrew the appeal on 15 January 2019.
 A day later, he issued two cheques to settle the monies and legal costs, ahead of another hearing scheduled on 17 January 2019, and Huang withdrew the application.

 An article by The Straits Times published on 22 June 2020 stated that Lim is involved in two bankruptcy applications from DBS Bank and Sing Wing (I & E), a trading company, totalling about S$1.45 million.
 A hearing for the application by Sing Wing (I & E) was scheduled on 16 July 2020, while there was no further details about DBS Bank's applications.
 In an interview with The Online Citizen, Lim denied the bankruptcy applications by DBS and Sing Wing, and said it was a smearing technique to damage his image by the mainstream media.
-Lim stated that he was not contacted by The Straits Times and that he was "not going to be bankrupted" and the sum owed was "total rubbish".
+Lim stated that he was not contacted by The Straits Times and that he was "not going to be bankrupted", and that the sum owed was "total rubbish".

 Alleged criminal breach of trust and harassment charges

 On 2 October 2020, Lim was arrested after he refused to cooperate with the police by not turning for a compulsory police interview scheduled on 28 September, of which could be rescheduled, and not intending to be interviewed.
 He was suspected for alleged criminal breach of trust, in which a former client reported him for allegedly misappropriating a sum of money awarded to him as damages by the court.
 He was also suspected of unlawful stalking, in which a former female employee alleged harassment from him while being employed in his law firm.
 The arrest was carried out while Lim was preparing with Leong for an upcoming cross-examination of Lee in the defamation lawsuit.
 Lim alleged that the investigations were politically motivated, which the police refuted, stating that it had a duty to investigate the allegations.
 Leong later posted bail for Lim.

-Lim sought for a judicial review to discontinue investigations on him by the authorities, however it was dismissed by a judge on 8 December 2020, stating that the application "utterly devoid of any legal merit whatsoever".
+Lim sought for a judicial review to discontinue investigations into him by the authorities, however it was dismissed by a judge on 8 December 2020, stating that the application was "utterly devoid of any legal merit whatsoever".